aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

 - There is no way to know that the onChange for the search has been triggered, because the app is not searching instantly.
 - After we click a category, its takes time for the toggle button to become active.
 - The category filtering is super buggy, and it is not working as expected.
 When we click multiple filters, the filters are not applied correctly.
-- When searching, then clicking a category, the search is not thrown away (and vice versa).
+- When searching, then clicking a category, the search is thrown away (and vice versa).

 ## The Reason for the Issues